 If we wish to pursue big, significant life goals, it is therefore highly beneficial to connect with our values and, in particular, our intrinsic values.
 If we are in touch with our values, they can be highly motivating forces and help us to persist with a challenging life goal.

 The Using Intrinsic Values to Promote Goal Commitment exercise invites us to create a values vision board for a life goal that we are currently hoping to achieve.

 This goal can be learning a language, gaining a degree, exercising regularly, buying a house, gaining a promotion, or quitting smoking.
-The exercise asks us to explore potential obstacles and list good reasons for wishing to pursue our aims and then extract our values from these reasons.
+The exercise asks us to explore potential obstacles, list good reasons for wishing to pursue our aims, and then extract our values from these reasons.